Unboundedness of some higher Euler classes: Proof of Theorems and

 \begin{lem} Let $S$ be an orientable topological surface.
 There exists an open cover $\mathcal O = \{O_1, O_2, O_3\}$ of $S$, with each $O_i$ a union of disjoint homeomorphic open balls, and a partition of unity $\lambda_i$ subordinate to $\mathcal O$ such that the restriction of $\lambda_i$ to any connected component of $O_i$ is a standard bump function. \end{lem}

 \begin{proof} Let $\Gamma = (V, E)$ be a degree three graph on $S$, with polygonal faces.
 For example, $\Gamma$ may be constructed as the dual graph to a triangulation of $S$.
-First we define $\mathcal{O} = \{ O_1, O_2, O_3 \}$.
+First we define the sets in the cover $\mathcal{O} = \{ O_1, O_2, O_3 \}$.
 Let $N_\delta$ denote the union of the $\delta$-neighborhoods of the edges in $\Gamma$.
-Fixing an appropriate metric and $PL$ structure on $S$, we may assume that the boundary of $N_\delta$, for any sufficiently small $\delta>0$, consists of line segments parallel to the edges of $\Gamma$.
+Fixing an appropriate metric and PL structure on $S$, we may assume that the boundary of $N_\delta$, for any sufficiently small $\delta>0$, consists of line segments parallel to the edges of $\Gamma$.

 Fixing $\delta$, let $O_1 = S \setminus N_{\delta/2}$.
 Choose $\delta$ small enough so that connected components of $O_1$ are in one to one correspondence with faces of the graph, each the complement of a small $\delta/2$-neighborhood of the boundary of the face.
 For each edge $e$, let $m_e$ denote its midpoint.
 In a neighborhood of $m_e$, $N_\delta$ has natural local coordinates as $(-\delta, \delta) \times (-1, 1)$ with the edge given by $0 \times (-1,1)$, $m_e = (0, 0)$ and lines $\{p\} \times (-1,1)$ parallel to the edge.
 We assume that $\delta$ is small enough so that we may choose these neighborhoods of midpoints to be pairwise disjoint and let $U_e$ denote the neighborhood containing $m_e$.
 Let $O_2$ be the union $\bigcup_{e \text{ edge}} U_e$.
 Finally, let $X$ be the union of the sub-neighborhoods $(-\delta, \delta) \times [-1/2, 1/2]$ and let $O_3$ be the complement of $X$ in $N_\delta$.
 See figure \ref{cover fig} for a local picture.